 Fines and infringements

 If you have received a speed, red-light, toll road, parking, public transport or handwritten fine attached to your vehicle, the Victorian Government provides information about the options available to you, including a review of the fine if you believe it was unfairly issued.
-For more information, see the Victoria State Government Fines website.
+For more information, see the Fines Victoria website.

 To find out more about speed or red-light offences and how the cameras operate, see our advice on speed and red-light cameras below.

-If you have received a speed, red light, level crossing or unregistered vehicle fine, you can view the images taken by the camera at the Victoria State Government Fines website.
+If you have received a speed, red light, level crossing or unregistered vehicle fine, you can view the images taken by the camera at the Fines Victoria website.

 If you have received a breach notice for parking in a private car park see private car park fines.